tchigher/sliding-sheet/README.md

  Parameter | Description
 --- | ---
 snap | If true, the `SlidingSheet` will snap to the provided `snappings`.
-If false, the `SlidingSheet` will slide from minExtent to maxExtent and then begin to scroll. snappings | The extents that the `SlidingSheet` will snap to, when the user ends a drag interaction.
+If false, the `SlidingSheet` will slide from minExtent to maxExtent and then begin to scroll, if the content is bigger than the available height. snappings | The extents that the `SlidingSheet` will snap to, when the user ends a drag interaction.
 The minimum and maximum values will represent the bounds in which the `SlidingSheet` will slide until it reaches the maximum from which on it will scroll. positioning | Can be set to one of these three values: `SnapPositioning.relativeToAvailableSpace` - Positions the snaps relative to total available height that the `SlidingSheet` can expand to.
 All values must be between 0 and 1.
 E.g. a snap of `0.5` in a `Scaffold` without an `AppBar` would mean that the snap would be positioned at 40% of the screen height, irrespective of the height of the `SlidingSheet`. `SnapPositioning.relativeToSheetHeight` - Positions the snaps relative to the total height of the sheet.
 All values must be between 0 and 1.
 E.g. a snap of `0.5` and a total sheet size of 300 pixels would mean the snap would be positioned at a 150 pixel offset from the bottom. `SnapPositioning.pixelOffset` - Positions the snaps at a fixed pixel offset. `double.infinity` can be used to refer to the total available space without having to compute it yourself. onSnap | A callback function that gets invoked when the `SlidingSheet` snaps to an extent.